Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Ensemble averaging over realizations of finite populations

-Next, we average over the GW propagation direction $\hat\Omega$.
-We must find the following two quantities: $\left<\left|R_{pj}\right|^2\right>_{\hat{\Omega}}$ and $\left<\left|R_{pj}\right|^4\right>_{\hat{\Omega}}$.
-When we cross-correlate the (complex) antenna response $R_p = R_p^+-iR_p^\times$ with sources $j,k$ at pulsars $p$ and $q$, we have the following averaging: \begin{widetext} \end{widetext} The exponential functions oscillate rapidly as a function of $\hat{\Omega}$, while the expectation of the product of antenna responses $F_p^A$ varies relatively slowly.
+The exponential functions oscillate rapidly as a function of $\hat{\Omega}$, while the expectation of the product of antenna responses $F_p^A$ varies relatively slowly.
 Hence, we can separate the expectation into two products as shown in the second line of \autoref{eq:cross_antenna}.
-The first expectation is
+The expectation is

 This result is an approximation because the cross-terms generate cosine functions.
 With current PTAs of $T=\mathcal{O}(10\mathrm{yr})$ and $L_p>1\,\text{kpc}$, this is a rapidly oscillating function and can be ignored.
 However, in distant future data sets, this oscillation term will become relevant~\citep{mingarelli2014effect}.